RicardoMendess/RicardoMendess/README.md

 If you have any questions or want to exchange an idea, feel free, I will be happy to help!

-🌱 Actually, i'm learning about Angular architectury, and React ecossystem, and a Java ecossystem.
+🌱 Actually, i'm learning about Angular architectury, and React ecossystem, and a Javascript ecossystem.

 👯 I'm collaborate with Software para Servir community, how front-end mentor, trying pass knowledge for others developers in initial carrier.